intrepidbird-org/christmas/README.md

 ### 🎅 Teams:

-🎄 - “BRCS Christmas Tournament” is a 5-8 member team CTF.
+🎄 - “BRCS Christmas Tournament” is a 5-8 member team competition.
 BRCS leadership may change this limit at any moment before the tournament officially starts.

 🎄 - Teams that add members without consent from leadership will be penalized/disqualified.